luhring/reach/README.md

 You can use assertion flags to ensure that your source **can** or **cannot** reach your destination.

-If an assertion succeeds, Reach's exit status is `0`.
-If an assertion fails, Reach's exit status is `2`.
+If an assertion succeeds, Reach exits  `0`.
+If an assertion fails, Reach exits `2`.

 To confirm that the source **can** reach the destination: